ec-europa/toolkit/includes/phing/README.md

 (experimental!)
 3. **drush.xml**: contains drush helper targets that help manage your Drupal installation.
-4. **general.xml**: contains general helper targets that are used by the main callback targets.
-5. **toolkit.xml**: targets related to setup and configuration of the toolkit.
+4. **toolkit.xml**: targets related to setup and configuration of the toolkit.

+> If a target does not belong to a category it will be defined in the
+> help.xml file itself.

-### 3. Main
+### 3. Project
 These are the main build targets used to create the codebase and install projects.
-There are four project types:
+There are three project types:

-1. **project.xml**: contains shared functionalities for the next three build files.
-2. **theme.xml**: builds themes like ec_europa and places
+1. **theme.xml**: builds themes like ec_europa and places
-3. **platform.xml**: builds the platform if a profiles folder is detected.
+2. **platform.xml**: builds the platform if a profiles folder is detected.
-4. **subsite.xml**: builds subsites within the platform.
+3. **subsite.xml**: builds subsites within the platform.

 > The platform.xml and subsite.xml are loaded conditionally depending on
 > what type of project is being used.
 Any targets that are used by
-> multiple project types are defined in the project.xml build file.
+> multiple project types are defined in the project.xml file itself.

 ### 4. Test
 The test file contains different targets to ease the testing of your